ykakarap/kubecon-na-22-capi-lab/4-machine-health-checks.md

 As mentioned above MachineHealthChecks can be used to detect unhealthy Machines.
 This can be done by:
 * checking for conditions on Nodes via `unhealthyConditions` (as shown above) or
-* it's also possible to check that new nodes come up within a certain timespan via `nodeStartupTimeout` (not used here).
+* it's also possible to check that new nodes come up within a certain timespan via `nodeStartupTimeout` (not used here, [see the example above](#machinehealthchecks-overview)).

 Once a Machine is detected as unhealthy it will be drained, deleted and a new Machine is created as replacement.